For the first-year law test, you are advised to memorise, word-for-word if you can, text in burgundy

 However, in big cases the media often publishes full background coverage, including interviews, as soon as the defendant is found guilty (or pleads guilty), without waiting for sentence to be passed.
 The main issue here is whether the defendant will be sentenced by magistrates, or by a judge in a higher court: again, magistrates might be influenced by media reports in their sentencing, but judges are held to be able to disregard outside influences.

 Students sitting the media law test at Coventry University should assume it is NOT safe to publish background information about a trial when a guilty verdict has been returned, because the case is still active.
 They should say that to be completely safe, one should wait until sentence is passed.
-However, they might add a note saying newspapers and broadcasters often take a calculated risk and publish backgrounders, based on their experience or legal advice.
+However, they might add a note saying newspapers and broadcasters often take a calculated risk and publish backgrounders, based on their experience or legal advice, because the jury is discharged once a verdict has been reached, and the risk of prejudice is then very low.

-However, students may be asked what defence a journalist might have if they did publish background material before sentencing – say, relating to previous convictions.
+However, students may be asked what defence a journalist might have if they did publish background material before sentencing.
 Answer: they could argue that the published material did not present a substantial risk of serious prejudice to the trial and its outcome.
 Editors will have weighed that risk.

 Can a case become active again after ceasing to be active?